clairezcook/MARS8180/UpsetPlot.md

 )
 ```
 # Subset by genes that are significantly (p<0.5) different between location and/or depth
+We want to compare genes that were significantly different between location and/or depth so we can create a function that will search through our dds and look for significant relationships between our defined contrasts.
+San Diego surface has to be added back in as it was used for the reference earlier.
 ```

 get_sig_genes <- function(dds, contrast) {